thisismahabadi/php-swoole-slack/README.md

 ## Introduction

-This is a simple application to interact with Slack which is written in PHP and using Swoole framework.
+This is a simple mvc application to interact with Slack which is written in PHP and using Swoole framework.

 ## Please Note